gaffa-tape/gedi/README.md

 ### Get ###

-    model.get([string/Path/Expression])
+    model.get([path/expression])

-get will return the value of the model, at the path specified.
-The path may be a string, an instance of a Path, an instance of an Expression, or falsy. if get is called with a falsy path, eg undefined, it will return the entire model.
+get will return the value of the model, at the path specified. if get is called with a falsy path, eg undefined, it will return the entire model.

     model.get();